Zearin/11ty-website/src/docs/permalinks.md

 ### `permalink: false`

 If you set the `permalink` value to be `false`, this will disable writing the file to disk in your output folder.
-The file will still be processed normally (and present in collections, with its [`url` and `outputPath` properties](/docs/data-eleventy-supplied/) set to `false`) but will not be available in your output directory as a standalone template.
+The file will still be processed normally&mdash;so it will be present in collections (with its [`url` and `outputPath` properties](/docs/data-eleventy-supplied/) set to `false`)&mdash;but will not be available in your output directory as a standalone template.

 {% codetitle "YAML Front Matter", "Syntax" %}